blekmus/aws-stable-diffusion/README.md

 6. Set the storage to `80gb` (increase if needed).
 7. Configure other instance settings such as network, security groups, and key pairs according to your requirements.
 8. Proceed to review the configuration and click "Launch" to start the instance.

+#### Spot Instance

+1. Same as steps 1 to 7 above.
+2. Expand into the "Advanced Details" and check `Request Spot Instances`.
+3. Click "Customize" next to it and choose `Persistent` from the "Request Type" dropdown.
+4. Proceed to review the configuration and click "Launch" to start the instance.

+>By default, Spot Instances are launched in `one time` mode.
+They cannot be stopped when we're done using it.
+Running them in `Persistent` mode makes it possible to manually boot and stop when necessary.
+<br><br>It is recommended to back up Spot instances periodically by selecting the instance from the EC2 dashboard then Actions → Images and Templates → Create Image.
+This process may take some time (15-30mins).
+If the instance is now interrupted, you can create a new one without the installation hassle.
+Keep in mind that you will lose all your data from the previous instance when it is interrupted.

-By following these steps, you will launch a g4dn.xlarge instance with the Deep Learning AMI.
+The steps above will launch a g4dn.xlarge instance with the Deep Learning AMI.
 This AMI is recommended because it already includes the necessary graphics drivers (CUDA) preinstalled.
 The allocated storage of 80 GB provides sufficient space for installing Stable Diffusion WebUI and the storage cruncher that is ControlNet, with around 15 GB of extra space available.

 Attaching a static IP to this instance is recommended.
-Or else the IP address changes everytime the instance is restarted.
+Or else the IP address changes every time the instance is restarted.

 ### Step 4: Installing and Running SD WebUI